 Avoid comments that sound like accusations.
 Instead of saying "You've been acting strange," say what you've seen.
 Use "I" terms.
-For example, "I see that you're not showering and getting dressed every day" or "I've noticed you've been down for quite a while."
+For example, "I see that you're posting a lot about depression on social media lately" or "I've noticed you've been down for quite a while."
 Follow that by a sincere statement like, "I'm concerned about you."